Skip to content

 Thread budget

-The processes option controls the total CPU cores available, not just the number of parallel jobs.
+The processes option controls the total CPU cores available — not just the number of parallel jobs, and not just a soft hint.
+It is the absolute ceiling: no individual job can spawn more workers than processes allows.
 When processes > 1, GitHooks distributes threads across jobs that support internal parallelism:

 Tool Internal parallelism flag